drpetersonfernandes/SimpleLauncher/README.md

 # Simple Launcher

-An open source emulator frontend for Windows.
+Simple Launcher is a free program for Windows that lets you play games on emulators with ease.

 ![Screenshot](screenshot.png)

+## How it Works:

-This program reads a file called "system.xml" located inside the program folder.
-All system and emulator settings are stored in this file.
+- **Configuration:** The program looks for a file called "system.xml" in its folder, which holds all the system and emulator settings.
+You should edit this file to comply wich your needs.

-Based on the selected system, the application opens the system directory and the list of emulators configured for that specific system.
+- **Game Selection:** When you choose a system, the application opens the system directory and the list of emulators configured for that specific system.
 It then creates a grid of games located inside the system folder.
 Each cell of the grid is clickable, and the app will launch the selected emulator with the chosen game.

-Each cell of the grid displays a game cover, its name, a YouTube link, and an info link.
+- **Game Info:** Each grid cell shows a game cover, its name, a link to a YouTube video about the game, and an info link.

+- **Game Covers:** The cover images should have the same filename as the game.
+They are loaded from a folder inside the images folder, which should have the same name as the system.
+The images must be in PNG, JPG or JPEG format.
+If a cover is missing, it uses a default image.

 ![Screenshot](screenshot2.png)

-The cover images should have the same filename as the game to be launched.
-These images will be loaded from a folder inside the images folder, which needs to have the same name as the specific system.
-The images must be in PNG, JPG or JPEG format and have the same filename as the game.
-If the launcher doesn't find an image with the matching filename inside the folder, it will load "default.png".
+## Where to Find Game Covers:

-You can find cover images in the websites https://github.com/libretro-thumbnails/libretro-thumbnails or https://emumovies.com/, with which I'm not affiliated.
+You can find cover images on websites like https://github.com/libretro-thumbnails/libretro-thumbnails or https://emumovies.com/, but these sites are not affiliated with Simple Launcher.

-The format of the "system.xml" file is as follows:
+## Configuration File ("system.xml"):

+This file holds information about different systems and their settings.
+You can add as many systems and emulators as you want.

+- **SystemName**: Name of the system.
+- **SystemFolder**: Folder where the ROMs or games are located.
+- **SystemIsMAME**: Notify the program whether the system is based on MAME or not.
+If true, the application will load the ROM descriptions alongside the ROM filenames.
+- **FormatToSearch**: List of file extensions that will be loaded from the SystemFolder.
+You can use as many as you want.
+- **ExtractFileBeforeLaunch**: Should be true or false.
+If true, the launcher will extract the zip or 7z file into a temp folder, then it will load the extracted file.
+- **FormatToLaunch**: In case you extract the file to a temp folder.
+You should specify here which extensions will be launched from the extracted folder.
+- **EmulatorName**: Name of the emulator.
+You can add as many emulators as you want for each system.
+- **EmulatorLocation**: Location of the emulator.
+- **EmulatorParameters**: Parameters that are used for each emulator.
+Not all emulators need parameters.

 ```xml
 <SystemConfigs>